8-Pass Charlie: Kills

 One of 8-Pass Charlie's confirmed kills is an Indian Air Force MiG 21s on Operational Readiness Platform (ORP) which was about to take off when he executed the first raid on the Adampur airbase at 2200 hours with his lone B-57 on 6 September, 1965.

 Technique

 In addition to his routine of making eight passes over Adampur, Najeeb also seemed to have had a second routine of conducting his raids thirty minutes after moonrise.

 Paddy Earle, an Indian fighter pilot, paid tribute to the PAF pilot by saying:

+I have the utmost respect for the Pakistani Canberra bloke who loved to ruin the equanimity of our dreary lives!
+8-Pass Charlie was an ace, but he had this nasty habit of turning up about 30 min. after moonrise, just as we were downing our first drink!
+Seriously, he was a cool dude and a professional of the highest order.
+To disguise the direction of his run, he used to cut throttles before entering a dive and by the time the ack-ack opened up he was beneath the umbrella of fire.
+After dropping his load he'd apply full throttle and climb out above the umbrella.

 Sitara-e-Jurat citation

 For his inspiring leadership, courage and other actions displayed during the 1965 war, Najeeb was awarded the Sitara-e-Jurat, the third highest gallantry award of Pakistan.

 His Sitara-e-Jurat citation read as follows:

 Personal life

 Najeeb married Surraya on 14 October 1964 in London.
 The couple has a son named Babar (b.
 1971).
 Soon after retiring from the PAF, he took residence in Canada and continues to live there with his family.
 Najeeb's younger brother, Air Chief Marshal Jamal Ahmed Khan, later went on to command the Pakistan Air Force.
 Both of them are the only brothers to be awarded the Sitara-e-Jurat.